A year after failed coup in Turkey, Erdogan says 'behead traitors'

 "I wish this bridge were able to speak about the heroic acts on this bridge," he said.
 "I express my gratitude to these martyrs.
 They have defended their freedom, their calls to prayers, their flags, their motherland, their state and their future."

-After the address, he traveled to Ankara, the capital, where he spoke to throngs at the parliament building early Sunday.
+After the address, he traveled to Ankara, the capital, where he spoke to throngs at the parliament building early Sunday, repeating the same themes that he did in Istanbul, sympathy for the people who died trying to stop the coup attempt, respect and confidence for the Turkish people, criticism of the country's opposition leader, and anger toward the people who tried to overthrow the government.

 Wary of terror